bio-guoda/preston/README.md

 If all web-accessible Preston instances would periodically register their content like this, https://hash-archive.org could serve as a way to lookup backup for the an archive that you got from some no longer active archive url.

-#### Tracking a GBIF IPT
+#### Tracking an GBIF IPT

 [GBIF](https://gbif.org)'s [Integrated Publishing Toolkit (IPT)](https://www.gbif.org/ipt) helps to publish and register biodiversity datasets with GBIF.
-IPT provide RSS feeds that list publicly available collections/datasets.
+IPT provide a RSS feeds that lists publicly available collections/datasets.
 Using this RSS feed, Preston can track datasets of individual IPTs, such as GBIF Norway's IPT at https://data.gbif.no/ipt .
 You can find the RSS link at the bottom of the home page of the ipt.
 GBIF Norway's RSS feed is ```https://data.gbif.no/ipt/rss.do``` .
 Now, you can update/track the IPT using Preston by running:

 ```
 preston update https://data.gbif.no/ipt/rss.do